 Not a lot of that online lately, is there?

-Website Inquiries: The Good, The Bad and the Ugly
+Website Inquiries: The Good, The Bad, and the Ugly

 That is the risk you take having a website.
-If any of you have a Blog or website you know what I mean, right?
-You open your inbox to find these emails that make you wonder what kind of person would type that?
-Did they even read the site?
-Is my Search bar still there?
+You know what I mean if you have a blog or website.
+You open your inbox to find these emails that make you wonder what kind of person would type what you are reading.

 It’s Easy to be Nice

-I get emails telling me to write about a subject and then when I do to email it to them.
+I get emails telling me to write about a subject.
 That has happened a bunch of times.
-No please, can you, if you don’t mind.
+No please, can you, if you don’t mind?
 Just do it.